Invitation from the President

 Emeritus members are encouraged to attend the meeting and the Education Courses.
 Reduced registration rates have been established for Emeritus members of the Teratology Society to participate in the Annual Meeting.
 To qualify for this rate you must be an approved Emeritus Member of the Teratology Society.

-We applaud the 2011 Program and Education Committees for preparing an outstanding meeting.
-The 2011 program represents the great strengths of our multidisciplinary Society and presents something for everyone.
-We invite you to experience the excitement in Coronado!
+We applaud the 2013 Program and Education Committees for preparing an outstanding meeting.
+The 2013 program represents the great strengths of our multidisciplinary society and presents something for everyone.
+The Teratology Society invites you to join us in Tucson, Arizona for an exciting and rewarding scientific meeting.